buddhist-uni/buddhist-uni.github.io/_content/av/kamma-and-rebirth_brahm.md

 minutes: 98
 ---

-> Kamma gives us oppurutnities to learn.
+> Kamma gives us opportunities to learn.

-In his usual wit and humor, Ajahn Bram explains the functioning of kamma in our daily lives and its realtion to the various rebirths one can have.
+In his usual wit and humor, Ajahn Brahm explains the functioning of kamma in our daily lives and its relation to the various rebirths one can have.